schism-dev/schism/src/Utility/Pre-Processing/STOFS-3D-Atl-Setup/src/stofs3d_setup/ops/Bathy_edit/Ensure_channel_connectivity/README.md

 matching stage: it produces the vertex-to-COMID/`bnk_depth` mapping consumed by the serial and MPI mesh-assimilation drivers documented below.

-## Hydrofabric-depth KD-tree dredging
+### Hydrofabric-depth KD-tree dredging

-`hydrofabric_dredge.py` is the first mesh-assimilation implementation.
-It keeps the existing nearest-node approach while using `selected_intervals` as the authoritative piecewise COMID and bankfull-depth mapping.
-The established scalar-depth production function remains unchanged while this path is tested.
+`hydrofabric_dredge.py` is the serial production implementation used by the `Ensure_channel_connectivity` Bathy-edit task.
+It keeps the established nearest-node approach while using `selected_intervals` as the authoritative piecewise COMID and bankfull-depth mapping.
+The former scalar-depth workflow is retained separately in `../Ensure_channel_connectivity_legacy/ensure_channel_connectivity.py` and is available through the `Ensure_channel_connectivity_legacy` task.

 For each complete RiverMapper river, the driver: